Admissions Policies & Requirements

 Northeastern University, Boston, MA, USA.
 NU is accredited by New England Association of Schools and Colleges (NEASC) and recognized by CHEA.
 IAU BBA students are eligible for admissions into NU’s Graduate Certificate for Advanced Study of Management (ASM).
 T o learn more, visit their website: http://www.northeastern.edu

-IAU shall restrict F-1 Applicants to only California state residents who reside within 120 mile radius of our main campus in Los Angeles, CA or respective satellite campuses.
+IAU shall restrict F-1 Applicants to only California state residents who reside within a 120-mile radius of the main campus in Los Angeles, CA or respective satellite campus.
 To ensure that students prioritize their educational commitment to a campus-based program, IAU is requiring a residence within 120-miles of the respective campus to ensure they are able to comply with attendance and F-1 policies.
-Students who live outside of California at the time of application must submit a new California Address within 120 mile radius of the respective satellite campus within 14 days of program start date or their SEVIS will be cancelled within our system and enrollment will be revoked.
+Students who live outside of California at the time of application must submit a new California address within a 120-mile radius of the respective satellite campus within 14 days of program start date or their SEVIS will be cancelled within our system and enrollment will be revoked.
 IAU urges all applicants to carefully consider this new requirement before applying to IAU’s degree programs.

 Transfer Credit (TRC)